jspowerx/JSPower/README.md

-# Code Friend
+# JSPower

-Code Friend is an Xcode Extension, it provides JavaScript interface for XcodeKit.
+JSPower is an Xcode Extension, it provides JavaScript interface for XcodeKit.
 Users can develop Xcode Extensions rapidly.

 https://qvcodefriend.github.io/